CAP: Evaluation of Persuasive and Creative Image Generation: Related Work

+\textbf{Non-computational analysis of persuasion and creativity.} Theories of persuasion date to Aristotle's pathos, ethos and logos \cite{braet1992ethos}.
+Strategies specifically for decoding ads were proposed in \cite{williamson1978decoding}.
+Others \cite{appeal,braet1992ethos,pelclova2010persuasive, safitri2013persuasive} analyze persuasion strategies and their influence on effectiveness and impact on the audience \cite{audience}.
+Finally, \cite{shen2021influence, amad2022advertisement,creativity} analyze the influence of creativity in ads but do not propose computational metrics; our work addresses this gap.

-\textbf{Persuasion.} Generation and evaluation of persuasive text-only content has been explored in the field of NLP.
-With the development of LLMs, many works \cite{elaraby2024persuasiveness, voelkel2023artificial, palmer2023large} compare the persuasion in LLM-generated content with contents written by humans. \cite{rescala2024can} evaluates the performance of GPT-4 in understanding if the text content is convincing. \cite{singh2024measuring} introduce benchmarks on persuasiveness of texts. \cite{zeng2024johnny, fashion} propose methods to convert a text into a persuasive one or generate a persuasive text for specific prompt. \cite{liu2022imagearg} introduce a dataset on multimodal argumentative content. \cite{PittAd} introduce a dataset of advertisements which aim to be persuasive.
-Many non-computational works \cite{appeal,braet1992ethos,pelclova2010persuasive, safitri2013persuasive} introduce and analyze different persuasion strategies in advertisement and their influence on effectiveness. \cite{guo2021detecting,kumar2023persuasion} introduce methods and benchmark for image persuasion strategy detection.
-However, to the best of our knowledge we are the first to introduce a computational method to \emph{score the level of persuasiveness} of advertisement images, i.e. not \emph{how} it is designed and what strategies it uses to try to be persuasive, but \emph{whether} it is persuasive and creative.
+\textbf{Computational analysis of persuasion.} Generation and evaluation of persuasive text-only content has been explored in the field of NLP.
+With the development of LLMs, many works \cite{elaraby2024persuasiveness, voelkel2023artificial, palmer2023large} compare the persuasion in LLM-generated content with contents written by humans. \cite{rescala2024can} evaluates the performance of GPT-4 in understanding if the text content is convincing. \cite{singh2024measuring} introduce benchmarks on persuasiveness of texts. \cite{zeng2024johnny, fashion} propose methods to convert a text into a persuasive one or generate a persuasive text for specific prompt. \cite{liu2022imagearg} introduce a dataset on multimodal argumentative content. \cite{PittAd} introduce a dataset of advertisements which aim to be persuasive. \cite{guo2021detecting,kumar2023persuasion} introduce methods and benchmarks for detecting image persuasion strategies like emotion, and reasoning in advertisements.
+However, to the best of our knowledge we are the first to introduce a computational method to \emph{score the level of persuasiveness} of advertisement images, i.e. not \emph{classify the types} of strategies it uses to try to be persuasive, but \emph{whether} it is persuasive and creative.
 There are very few works focusing on generation of persuasive images; for example, \cite{persuasiveface} is limited to faces in ads.

-\textbf{Creativity.} Creativity is essential in designing rhetoric content to make ads more effective. \cite{shen2021influence, amad2022advertisement} analyze the influence of creativity in ads.
-While \cite{creativity} proposes a set of questions for analyzing creativity, it does not provide a computational metric; our work addresses this gap.